shaneholloman/docmd/docs/theming/available-themes.md

     *   Luxurious dark mode with deep, rich backgrounds and vibrant accent colors
 *   **When to use:** When you want your documentation to have a distinctive, premium feel with rich colors and elegant typography.

+## 4. `retro` Theme

+*   **`theme.name: 'retro'`**
+*   **Description:** A nostalgic theme inspired by 1980s-90s computing aesthetics.
+It features:
+    *   Terminal-style black backgrounds with phosphor green text in dark mode
+    *   Light mode with dark green text on light gray backgrounds
+    *   Monospace typography (Fira Code) for authentic retro feel
+    *   Neon accent colors (cyan, pink, amber) with glow effects
+    *   Animated scanlines and CRT flicker effects
+    *   Terminal-style code blocks with `[TERMINAL]` labels
+    *   Retro-styled containers with pixel-art inspired elements
+    *   Blinking cursor effects on links and active elements
+*   **When to use:** Perfect for developer tools, gaming documentation, tech blogs with vintage computing focus, or anyone wanting a unique, eye-catching retro aesthetic.

 ## How Themes Work

 Each theme consists of CSS files located within `docmd`'s internal assets.
 When you select a theme name, `docmd` links the corresponding stylesheet in your site's HTML: